 "What was the strangest place you've ever made whoopee?" was one of host Bob Eubanks' favorite questions, almost always prompting at least one (unintentionally) hilarious response.
-Over the years this question has featured in one of the most hotly-debated items in urban legendry: whether a contestant responded to this question with the answer, "That'd be up the butt, Bob."
-Legions of television viewers have sworn they saw this event, and opposing legions of pundits have insisted that the whole thing was merely a joke and no such exchange ever took place on a broadcast Newlywed Game episode.
-Among this latter group is host Bob Eubanks himself, who has repeatedly denied that any such occurrence took place on his show (and has offered a $10,000 reward to anyone who can prove it did):
+Over the years this question featured in one of the most hotly-debated items in urban legendry: whether a contestant responded to this question with the answer, "That'd be up the butt, Bob."
+Legions of television viewers swore they saw this event, and opposing legions of pundits insisted that the whole thing was merely a joke and no such exchange ever took place on a broadcast Newlywed Game episode.
+Among this latter group was host Bob Eubanks himself, who repeatedly denied that any such occurrence had taken place on his show (and offered a $10,000 reward to anyone who can prove it did):

-EW: I've gotta ask you about the famous "That would be in the butt, Bob"
+Entertainment Weekly: I've gotta ask you about the famous "That would be in the butt, Bob" story ...

 EUBANKS: It never happened.
 No matter where I go, it's mentioned three or four times a day.
 Everybody swears they saw it.
 I'm going to write a book and call it That Would Be in the Book, Bob.

-Bob: Here's the last of our five-point questions.
-Girls, tell me where, specifically, is the weeeeeiirdest place that you personally, girls, have ever gotten the urge the make whoopee.
-The weirdest place.
-Olga?Is this the "smoking gun" urban legend aficionados have been waiting for?
-It's hard to say for sure, because some of the key details of this clip don't match the details of the legend.
-The overwhelming majority of people who claim they saw this episode air stated that the couple was black, and that the woman's response was "That would be in the butt, Bob" (or some similar dialectal version, such as "That'd be the butt, Bob," "Up da butt, Bob" or "It be the butt, Bob").
-Neither Hank nor Olga — nor any of the other couples on the show that day — was black, and Olga's response didn't correspond to either the structure or the phrasing of the legendary answer (i.e., she didn't use the word "butt," end her answer with "Bob," or phrase it as a declarative).
+The clip was notably different in several details from the urban legend that had been circulating for years at that point, however.
+The overwhelming majority of people who claimed to have seen episode air reported that the couple was black, and that the woman's response was "That would be in the butt, Bob" (or some similar dialectal version, such as "That'd be the butt, Bob," "Up da butt, Bob" or "It be the butt, Bob").
+Neither Hank nor Olga (nor any of the other couples on the show that day) was black, and Olga's response didn't correspond to either the structure or the phrasing of the legendary answer (i.e., she didn't use the word "butt," end her answer with "Bob," or phrase it as a declarative).

-For many, their first opportunity to see the clip came when it appeared on The Most Outrageous Game Show Moments, an NBC special originally aired in February 2002 which has since been reprised a number of times.
-(Which was not true for readers of this web site, though — we'd been displaying that clip for two years prior to that.)
+For many, their first opportunity to see the clip came when it appeared on The Most Outrageous Game Show Moments, an NBC special which originally aired in February 2002 and has since been reprised a number of times.
+(Which was not true for readers of this web site, though: we'd been displaying that clip for two years prior to that.)
 During this special, Eubanks said he'd thought the "In the butt" tale had been a legend because he'd forgotten the incident.

-Why has Bob Eubanks spent years denying this ever occurred and offering a reward to anyone who could prove it did?
+Why did Bob Eubanks spend years denying this ever occurred and offering a reward to anyone who could prove it did?
 We can only guess at this point, but we might surmise something like this: